Editorial nuggets #46 – Michel

 • It has the capacity I need to store my computer. and my tupperware of blinis for lunch.

-• The handle is robust.
+• The handle is sturdy.

 Its width is ideal so that it can be placed correctly on the lower back without falling forward while pedaling.